scalawithcats/scala-with-cats/src/raw/functors/cats.md

 ### Instances for Custom Types

 We can define a functor simply by defining its map method.
-Here's an example of a `Functor` for `Option`, even though such a thing already exists in [`cats.std`][cats.std]:
+Here's an example of a `Functor` for `Option`, even though such a thing already exists in [`cats.instances`][cats.instances]:

 ```tut:book
 val optionFunctor = new Functor[Option] {